 Trusted sites, such as Amazon, sell a huge variety of luster dust in various colors.
 Plus, Amazon allows you to contact the supplier if you require more information about the product.
 So, you can buy luster dust with peace of mind.

 Craft stores that carry the Wilton brand of cake decorating supplies carry Wilton luster, sparkle, and pearl dust.
-You can find the dust in small pots, and you may feel it an expensive purchase for such a small quantity.
+You can find the dust in small pots, and you may feel it is an expensive purchase for such a small quantity.
 However, the dust goes an exceptionally long way and may last for many applications.
+It also depends on how frequently you use it and the amount you use.

 Luster dust comes in various colors and adds sparkle and shine to a cake and frosting.
 It tends to derive from an extremely fine powder that resembles eye shadow, and it looks like fine mica powder.